edinburgh-napier/SET09102/notes/unit1_code_quality/technical_debt.md

 | Poor Communication and Collaboration      | A lack of communication between teams—such as developers, designers, and stakeholders—can lead to misunderstandings about requirements, technical decisions, or the long-term impact of certain approaches.
 Misalignment often results in quick fixes that introduce technical debt.                                                                               |

-Understanding the causes of technical debt helps teams proactively manage it by making better-informed decisions, prioritizing refactoring, improving communication, and maintaining a balance between short-term speed and long-term maintainability.
+Understanding the causes of technical debt helps teams proactively manage it by making better-informed decisions, prioritising refactoring, improving communication, and maintaining a balance between short-term speed and long-term maintainability.

 ## Consequences of Technical Debt